leoloveisme/veronika/about.md

 The book is an absolutely fictional story

-Any resemblance to other beings described in the book are unintentional
+Any resemblance to any beings described in the book are unintentional